MichaelCurrin/bing-image-creator-scraper/docs/usage.md

 Follow the steps in [Browser history](browser-history.md) to prepare your data.

 ## Run

 Run application to scrape all data for text file of URLs.
+If you have Firefox and Edge URLs, all will be used.

 ```sh
 $ make app